a7-software/slim-my-invoice/README.md

 # slim-my-invoice Server + Web Application

-This repository contains the source code for the Server and the Web Application of slim-my-invoice. slim-my-invoice is Web Application that aims at facilitatnig invoices encoding using OCR.
+This repository contains the source code for the Server and the Web Application of slim-my-invoice. slim-my-invoice is Web Application that aims at facilitating invoices encoding using OCR.

 ## License